Sesqui 1990: History

 Billed by promoters as 'New Zealand's biggest event ever', the festival was staged in Wellington to mark the New Zealand sesquicentenary celebrations, the 150th anniversary of the 1840 signing of the Treaty of Waitangi.
 The event was a joint venture between the Wellington Show Association and the Wellington 1990 Trust, a well-funded regional organisation.
 The Wellington regional and city councils jointly underwrote this event by NZ$1.4 million.
+The executive director of the Sesqui carnival was John Gittus, who had previously been director of the successful World Expo held in Brisbane in 1988.

 The Sesqui festival was planned to include a wide range of cultural, trade and scientific exhibits as well as entertainment events and funfair amusements.
-It was scheduled to run for six weeks and anticipated to attract 30,000 visitors per day, despite the fact that the population of the entire Wellington region at that time was fewer than 400,000 people.
+A market research company predicted that 1.7 million people might visit the festival, and that 600,000 visitors would be the break-even point.
+The festival was scheduled to run for six weeks and anticipated to attract 30,000 visitors per day, despite the fact that the population of the entire Wellington region at that time was fewer than 400,000 people.

+There were difficulties attracting performers and sponsors, due to lack of funds and disagreements over arrangements.
+For example, Nga Paiaka, a Māori group who were to set up a Māori village, withdrew because they were not happy with the fees they were to be charged for an unsatisfactory space in the Winter Show Building, and because they would not receive any income from gate sales.
+The government refused to support a floating casino, so there was no money for a planned DSIR feature and this had to be cancelled.